 A Benedictine Sister of Erie, Joan is a leader in peace and social justice issues, most especially for women.
 Sister Joan has written over sixty books, most recently Radical Spirit.
 Joan is the co-founder of the Women's Global Peace Initiative and is an international speaker.

 "The work is seamlessly, artfully and movingly welded together.
 It's a fresh and interesting approach to the notion of the universality of women today.
 It has heart and substance....great praise!"
 Joan Chittister

-A singer, writer and actress, Teri has starred in numerous theatrical productions.
-A pastoral musician for nearly 40 years, she has recorded two CDs.
-Teri wrote her memoire: Through Stained Glass: the priests of my life.
+A singer, writer and actress, Teri premiered off-Broadway at The Duplex and has starred in numerous theatrical productions.
+A pastoral musician for nearly 40 years, she has recorded two CDs, and wrote Through Stained Glass: the priests of my life.
 She lives in beautiful Sedona, AZ.

 Universalist Unitarian Church

 NE 8th and Alberta

 100 Arroyo Pinon Drive

 Details being arranged now for multi-city tour